-Employees who are summoned for jury duty will be granted an unpaid leave in order to serve.
+Hourly employees who are summoned for jury duty will be granted an unpaid leave in order to serve.
+Salaried employees who are summoned for jury duty will be paid in accordance with the Fair Labor Standards Act.
 Employees must provide proof of jury summons.
 You should make arrangements with your supervisor as soon as you receive your summons.
 In fairness to our Company, you are expected to return to your job if you are excused from jury duty during your regular working hours.